 Understanding Patient-Centered Innovation

-Patient-centered innovation shares common traits with person-centered healthcare, which involves patients as equal partners in the design and delivery of healthcare services.
+Patient-centered innovation shares common traits with person-centered healthcare, which involves patients as equal partners in designing and delivering healthcare services.
 This approach emphasizes the importance of meeting patients’ needs and priorities while maintaining efficacy and safety.
-Bhattacharyya et al. (2019) highlight the need for a shift towards person-centered care, where patients and stakeholders play an active role in shaping healthcare innovation.
+Bhattacharyya et al. (2019) highlight the need to shift towards person-centered care, where patients and stakeholders play an active role in shaping healthcare innovation.

 Determinants of Patient-Centered Innovation

 Several determinants contribute to the successful initiation of patient-centered innovation.
-Effective leadership is crucial, with leaders possessing technical expertise, professional skills, and creativity to drive innovation forward.
-Strong internal and external motivation for change, along with a clear and internally consistent organizational mission, are also essential factors.
+Effective leadership is crucial, with leaders possessing technical expertise, professional skills, and creativity to drive innovation.
+Strong internal and external motivation for change and a clear and internally consistent organizational mission are also essential factors.
 Aligned organizational strategy and robust organizational capability further support patient-centered innovation.
 Continuous feedback and organizational learning promote iterative improvement and adaptation in response to patients’ evolving needs.

 The hierarchical structure within healthcare organizations plays a significant role in shaping patient-centered innovation.
-External factors, such as financial incentives and government regulations, also influence the innovation landscape.
+External factors, such as financial incentives and government regulations, influence innovation.
 For instance, the evolving regulatory landscape, including the Patient Protection and Affordable Care Act (PPACA), necessitates preparation and adaptation by provider organizations and individual providers.

 Strategies for Implementing Patient-Centered Innovation